Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) - A rework of all race abilities as well as the removal of powers in favor of better passive abilities
 - :new:  [Vokrii](https://www.nexusmods.com/skyrimspecialedition/mods/26176) - Overhauls and introduces new perks increasing build diversity
-- :new:  [Vokrii - Scaling Rebalance](https://www.nexusmods.com/skyrimspecialedition/mods/55091) [Optional] - Rebalances several vokrii perks to open up build diversity
+- :new:  [Vokrii - Scaling Rebalance](https://www.nexusmods.com/skyrimspecialedition/mods/55091) - Rebalances several vokrii perks to open up build diversity
 - :new:  [Vokrus](https://www.nexusmods.com/skyrimspecialedition/mods/63384) - Expansion of Vokrii with some fun perks from ordinator
 - [Apothecary (Plus Food and Drink)](https://www.nexusmods.com/skyrimspecialedition/mods/52130) - Rebalances Food and Alchemy
 - :new:  [Wildcat - Combat of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/1368) - A lightweight combat enhancement which makes combat more engaging
 - [Growl](https://www.nexusmods.com/skyrimspecialedition/mods/31245) - Rebalance and content addon for werewolves which introduces new perks and abilities
 - [Mundustar](https://www.nexusmods.com/skyrimspecialedition/mods/41674) - A complete rebalance of all standing stones (Mixes Mundus and Morningstar)
 - :new:  [Mysticism - A Magic Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/27839) - A magic overhaul which fixes balance issues and introduces new spells
-- [Apocalypse](https://www.nexusmods.com/skyrimspecialedition/mods/1090) [Optional] - A magic spell addon with many new and interesting spells
 - [Wintersun](https://www.nexusmods.com/skyrimspecialedition/mods/22506) - Rebalance and rework of religion
 - [Sacrilege](https://www.nexusmods.com/skyrimspecialedition/mods/42408) - Rebalances and improves Vampires with reverse progression
 - :new: [Forceful Tongue - Shouts Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/36276) - Thunderchild enables players to create shout-centric characters, adding 29 new shouts with multiple effects.
 It also rebalances many vanilla shouts.